maulanaady/psn/UDR/calculation_readme.md

     END
     ```
 * **Final Data Preparation:**
-    - Selects the calculated fields from temp and applies conditions:
+    - Selects the calculated fields from *temp* CTE and applies conditions:
     ```sql
     SELECT
     CASE WHEN conditions THEN v_usage_anytime ELSE NULL END AS v_usage_anytime,